AnhyDev/AnhyLingo/README.md

 ## Administrator Commands

-##### (with permission itemlingo.*)
+##### (with permission AnhyLingo.*)

-> The ItemLingo plugin for Minecraft servers is equipped with administrative commands to manage multilingualism on the server.
+> The AnhyLingo plugin for Minecraft servers is equipped with administrative commands to manage multilingualism on the server.
 These commands are only accessible to players with extended administrative rights and allow for customization and control over the plugin's language options.
 The administrators can use these tools to set the available languages on the server, modify translations of game elements and the interface, and adjust language settings as per the players' needs.
 This approach promotes inclusivity and accessibility of the game for players from different countries and ensures a more flexible approach to cultural and linguistic diversity on Minecraft

 </div>